 Section 3.
 INDEPENDENT REVIEW OF BOARD ACTIONS

-In addition to the reconsideration process described in Section 2 of this Article, ICANN shall have in place a separate process for independent third-party review of Board actions alleged by an affected party to be inconsistent with the Articles of Incorporation or Bylaws.
+In addition to the reconsideration process described in Section 2 of this Article, ICANN shall have in place a separate process for independent third-party review of Board actions alleged by an affected party to be inconsistent with the Articles of Incorporation or Bylaws, in procedure or in substance.
+Except as part of a settlement on a particular dispute, ICANN shall have no authority to require any party to waive its rights under this Section 3.

-Any person materially affected by a decision or action by the Board that he or she asserts is inconsistent with the Articles of Incorporation or Bylaws may submit a request for independent review of that decision or action.
+Any person materially affected by a decision or action by the Board, including any decision or action taken in response to the recommendation of an advisory committee or supporting organization, that he or she asserts is inconsistent with the Articles of Incorporation or Bylaws may submit a request for independent review of that decision or action.
 In order to be materially affected, the person must suffer injury or harm that is directly and causally connected to the Board's alleged violation of the Bylaws or the Articles of Incorporation, and not as a result of third parties acting in line with the Board's action.
+The community may also submit a request for independent review of any decision or action by the Board that it asserts is inconsistent with the Articles of Incorporation or Bylaws.

-A request for independent review must be filed within thirty days of the posting of the minutes of the Board meeting (and the accompanying Board Briefing Materials, if available) that the requesting party contends demonstrates that ICANN violated its Bylaws or Articles of Incorporation.
+A request for independent review must be filed within thirty days of the requesting party becoming aware of the action that it contends demonstrates that ICANN violated its Bylaws or Articles of Incorporation.
 Consolidated requests may be appropriate when the causal connection between the circumstances of the requests and the harm is the same for each of the requesting parties.

 Requests for such independent review shall be referred to an Independent Review Process Panel ("IRP Panel"), which shall be charged with comparing contested actions of the Board to the Articles of Incorporation and Bylaws, and with declaring whether the Board has acted consistently with the provisions of those Articles of Incorporation and Bylaws.
-The IRP Panel must apply a defined standard of review to the IRP request, focusing on:

-did the Board act without conflict of interest in taking its decision?;

-did the Board exercise due diligence and care in having a reasonable amount of facts in front of them?; and

-did the Board members exercise independent judgment in taking the decision, believed to be in the best interests of the company?
+The standard of review shall be a de novo, objective and independent one examining whether the Board acted or failed to act in a manner inconsistent with ICANN’s Articles of Incorporation and Bylaws.

 Requests for independent review shall not exceed 25 pages (double-spaced, 12-point font) of argument.
 ICANN's response shall not exceed that same length.
 Parties may submit documentary evidence supporting their positions without limitation.
 In the event that parties submit expert evidence, such evidence must be provided in writing and there will be a right of reply to the expert evidence.